-The Evidence on Policing explores police work in the new century, replacing myths with research findings and providing recommendations for updated policy and practices to guide it.
-This book answers the most basic question: What do police do?
-This book also reviews how police work is organized, its expanding responsibilities, the increasing diversity among police employees, and the complex interactions between officers and citizens.
-It also discusses community policing, use of force, racial profiling, and evaluates the success of common police techniques, such as focusing on crime hot spots.
+Fairness and Effectiveness in Policing explores police work in the new century.
+It replaces myths with research findings and provides recommendations for updated policy and practices to guide it.
+The book provides answers to the most basic questions: What do police do?
+It reviews how police work is organized, explores the expanding responsibilities of police, examines the increasing diversity among police employees, and discusses the complex interactions between officers and citizens.
+It also addresses such topics as community policing, use of force, racial profiling, and evaluates the success of common police techniques, such as focusing on crime hot spots.
 It goes on to look at the issue of legitimacy how the public gets information about police work, and how police are viewed by different groups, and how police can gain community trust.

-This book will be important to anyone concerned about police work: policy makers, administrators, educators, police supervisors and officers, journalists, and interested citizens.
+Fairness and Effectiveness in Policing will be important to anyone concerned about police work: policy makers, administrators, educators, police supervisors and officers, journalists, and interested citizens.